hzeller/bant/README.md

 ### In Projects

-Bant is [available](https://registry.bazel.build/modules/bant) on the bazel central registry, so you can add `bant` as dev_dependency in your MODULE.bazel and write scripts for e.g. build cleaning and compilation DB that compiles `bant` without the need for it to be installed locally.
+Bant is [available][on-bcr] on the bazel central registry, so you can add `bant` as dev_dependency in your MODULE.bazel and write scripts for e.g. build cleaning and compilation DB that compiles `bant` without the need for it to be installed locally.

 Here is an example in a project, that imports bant in their MODULE.bazel, and has two scripts [make-compilation-db.sh][compilation-db-example] and [run-build-cleaner.sh][build-cleaner-example] to enhance the developer experience.

 ### In continuous integration